Leysin American School: Purchase of Grand Hotel

 On June 13, 2008, the Leysin American School purchased the Grand Hôtel at the upper edge of the Leysin village.
 The 10,000 square meter building and 4.3 hectare grounds were developed in 1890, during the Belle Époque period as a hotel and sanatorium clinic for the world's elite families.
 In the early 1980s, after decades of transition in Leysin from health clinics to education centers, the complex became the home of the American College of Switzerland.
 Major renovations to the building have been completed and it is now the location of the LAS IB campus.
 This has a dining hall, the Grand Salle ballroom, Art Center, The Cave lounge for students, a library, computer lab, and the boys’ and girls’ dormitories.

 Notable alumni

-Children from several prominent families with significant global influence have attended Leysin American School.
-Among its notable alumni are members of the House of Saud, the royal family of Saudi Arabia, as well as descendants of the Rockefeller and Vanderbilt families, both considered among the most historically influential dynasties in American history.
+Children from several prominent families have attended Leysin American School.
+Among its notable alumni are members of the Saudi royal family, Ethiopian imperial family, the Rockefeller family, and the Vanderbilt family.